i-pi/i-pi/doc/src/tutorials.rst

 Then, we must also specify the constant pressure algorithm, using the tag within the dynamics environment.
 Do not forget to change the mode attribute of the dynamics from “nvt” to “npt”.
-At present, i-PI only contains a stochastic barostat to apply pressure to an isotropic system, which can be specified with the option “isotropic”.
-Anisotropic versions of the barostat may be added in future releases of i-PI.
+This example uses a stochastic barostat to apply pressure to an isotropic system, which can be specified with the option “isotropic”.
+See the documentation of the object and the examples to see how to apply an anisotropic stress, or to allow for cell shape fluctuations.

 The isotropic barostat also requires a thermostat to deal with the volume degree of freedom, which we will take to be a simple Langevin